- WHERE TO STAY

 We have chosen Westminster Underground Station, served by the Circle, District and Jubilee lines of the London Underground.

 We start at Westminster Underground.
-When you come out of the main exit, perhaps London's most famous icon, Big Ben towers above you.
+When you come out of the main exit, the Elizabeth Tower with its famous bell, Big Ben, perhaps London's most famous icon, towers above you.
 You are standing at the western end of Westminster Bridge.
 Cross over the busy main road in front of you, using the official crossing or underpass.

 The palace houses both of the the UK's ruling bodies, the Houses of Parliament and the House of Lords.

-When parliament is sitting after dark, a light shines from the top of Big Ben's tower.
+When parliament is sitting after dark, a light shines from the top of The Elizabeth Tower.
 For obvious reasons, security is out in force.

 Walk along the eastern boundary of Parliament Square heading south with Westminster Palace on your left.